florianb/figma-semantic-versioning/README.md

 /\d+\.\d+\.\d+(-rfc\.\d+)?/i
 ```

+### sharedPluginData: history

+- Type: `array` – Array with history objects

+#### HistoryObject

+- version: `string | undefined`
+- commitMessage: `string | undefined`

+The history stack up to 5 version changes saving the version alongside the optional commit message.
+The first history element (index `0`) might miss a `version` property, this happens when a user drafted a commit message but did not save it away.

 #### Example

 This example shows how to extract the stored version information from a nopde programatically

 Access the stored property using the [`GET file nodes`][rest-api-files-endpoint]: